-In real estate finance, pbb's range of services is targeted primarily at professional real estate investors (both national and international) such as real estate companies, institutional investors, real estate funds and - particularly in Germany - also SMEs and clients with a regional focus on Germany. pbb targets more complex transactions with medium-sized to larger financing volumes.
-Financed objects mainly involve office buildings, properties for residential use and retail and logistics properties.
-Other property types are financed as portfolio additions.
-The regional focus is on the core markets eligible for inclusion in Pfandbrief cover in Europe and in certain US metropolitan areas.
-Here, pbb offers both local and cross-border financing expertise.
+In Commercial Real Estate Finance, pbb's range of services is targeted primarily at professional real estate investors (both national and international) such as real estate companies, institutional investors, real estate funds as well as - particularly in Germany - SMEs and clients with a regional focus on Germany. pbb targets complex transactions with medium-sized to larger financing volumes.
+Financed objects mainly involve office buildings, properties for residential use, retail and logistics properties.
+Other property types are financed as portfolio additions. pbb is once again considering financing retirement and nursery homes in Germany.
+The regional focus is on the core markets eligible for inclusion in Pfandbrief cover in Europe and in certain US metropolitan areas, where pbb offers both local and cross-border financing expertise.
 A majority of the loans granted are investment financings, i.e. loans for the acquisition or follow-up financing of existing properties generating cash flows.
-Development financings (including residential real estate developers in Germany) are of complementary significance.
+Development financings (including for residential real estate in Germany) are of complementary significance.

-In Public Investment Finance, pbb finances projects for the provision and improvement of public infrastructure.
-Clients in this segment include regional or provincial governments, municipalities, urban development companies, publicly-owned hospitals, and investment or real estate holding companies.
-Public private partnerships and other structured transactions are being pursued in addition.
-The regional focus is on France.
-This segment is complemented by bond purchases, including (in particular) for the purposes of managing the cover assets pool and the Group's liquidity.
+In Public Investment Finance, pbb exploits opportunities to finance projects eligible for inclusion in Pfandbrief cover, for the provision and improvement of public infrastructure.
+Clients in this segment include regional or provincial governments, municipalities, urban development companies, and publicly-owned hospitals - as well as investment or real estate holding companies.
+Additionally, pbb pursues public/private partnerships and other structured transactions.
+The regional focus in primary new business is on France.
+This segment is complemented by purchasing bonds of European issuers, in particular for cover pool and liquidity management purposes. pbb did not transact any business in this segment during 2022.